-A Guide to the Skills Needed to be a Good Receptionist – Five Useful Tips
+How to Be a Good Receptionist – a Guide to the Skills Needed - 5 Useful Tips

 This Can Be Summed Up In a Short Phrase - Make Clients Feel Valued!

-What Do I Know About Receptionists, And How Do I Know It?
+What Do I Know About Receptionists, And How Did I Gain This Knowledge?

 I am now retired, but when I was a solicitor I was a partner in charge of managing a small business for twenty years.